simpuid/stacky/README.md

 ### Memory System

 Stacks store everything as element.
-Each element of the stack is an 8-bit number(0-255 inclusive).
+Each element of the stack is an signed 32-bit number.
 Theoretically, stacks can hold an infinite number of elements, and the number of different stacks is also infinite, but due to implementation constraints, the actual capacity can be limited.
 The interpreter maintains a pointer of a stack.
 The pointer points to the current source stack.

 ### Operations